fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 }
 ```

-The request that updates the number, _changeNumber_, is now executed inside a <i>try</i> block.
-If the database validations fail, execution ends up in the <i>catch</i> block, where an appropriate error message is set in the application using the _setError_ function:
+The request that updates the number, <code>changeNumber</code>, is now executed inside a <i>try</i> block.
+If the database validations fail, execution ends up in the <i>catch</i> block, where an appropriate error message is set in the application using the <code>setError</code> function:

 ![The application shows an error message if the phone number is shorter than 5 characters](../../images/8/44.png)

 ### Updating cache, revisited

 We have to [update](/en/part8/react_and_graph_ql#updating-the-cache) the cache of the Apollo client on creating new persons.
-We can update it using the mutation's *refetchQueries* option to define that the
+We can update it using the mutation's <code>refetchQueries</code> option to define that the
 <em>ALL\_PERSONS</em> query is done again.

 ```js